 Customize your Modo Spring Run Off 8k medal with your very own name and finishing time!
 Pre-order your engraved iTab online on our registration page or here if you've already registered.
 On completion of the Race, you will receive your iTaB by mail, which fits neatly into a recess on your Medal.

 Finisher photos supplied by Marathon Photos are available now. www.marathon-photos.com.

 There are no road closures associated with this event.
 Parking is limited within Stanley Park; expect delays and plan ahead.
 The run route is a seawall route — respect the public use of the park and seawall, as we share the park with everyone.

 Vancouver Modo Spring Run-Off 8k follows guidelines provided by the Council for Responsible Sport.
 Highlights of our initiatives in 2016 are:

 - All discarded clothing from Start Area is collected and donated to shelter programs

 - Surplus food remaining after the event is donated to local food banks

 - Proximity to transit reduce single occupancy vehicle trips

-- Water conservation methods are used on course and at Finish Area
+- Water conservation methods and bottle refill stations are used on course and at Finish Area

 - Marketing materials are printed using biodegradable inks on FSC certified paper